keyvan-malek/Yield-Variability/README.md

 The input files used to conduct VIC-CropSyst simulations can be found [here](https://figshare.com/articles/Input_and_Output_Files/6818810).
 These files include the global parameters file as well as the crop-related, vegetation-related, elevation/snow band, and soil input files.

 ### River Routing:
 The routing code of Lohmann et al. (1996) was used to generate naturalized streamflow.
-The model can be found here, and input information used in this simulation has been explained here.
+The model can be found [here](https://rvic.readthedocs.io/en/latest/), and input information used in this simulation has been explained in [Wu et al (2012)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2012WR012313).

 ### Water Management Simulations:
 The river system model used in this study (Yakima RiverWare: YAK-RW) was developed by the United States Bureau of Reclamation in partnership with the Washington State Department of Ecology and the HDR company.
 The RiverWare model is a system dynamics platform specifically developed to simulate river systems; it is not an open source model.
 The input and output (proration rates) files of YAK-RW can be found here.